 \begin{proof} If $\mathcal{A}$ satisfies the conditions in the corollary, then it is easy to show that $\mathbf{{M}}_\mathcal{A}^\mathcal{S}$ is a generator of $\mathcal{S}$ and hence Theorem \ref{th1} yields $d_{sym}\leq \frac{c(\mathbf{{M}}_\mathcal{A}^\mathcal{S})}{|\mathcal{S}|}=\frac{|\mathcal{A}|}{|\mathcal{S}|}$. \end{proof}

-\begin{remk} Theorem \ref{th1} and Corollary \ref{cor1} both depend completely on the set of interferers to the receivers or, equivalently, the adjacency matrix.
+In fact, this corollary can be applied to Example \ref{ex1} to derive the outer bound of $\frac{2}{5}$ for the symmetric degrees-of-freedom.
+Note that both Theorem \ref{th1} and Corollary \ref{cor1} depend completely on the set of interferers to the receivers or, equivalently, the adjacency matrix.
 Therefore, they both highlight the special role of the topology of the network on the outer bounds.
-Moreover, Corollary \ref{cor1} implies that it may be sufficient to only consider as the generators the matrices which are a subset of the columns of the adjacency matrix; i.e. only considering a subset of the received signals as our initial signals.
-This in fact worked for the case of Example \ref{ex1} where we could derive the outer bound of $\frac{2}{5}$ for the symmetric degrees-of-freedom. \end{remk}

 It is important to notice that in the final step of the proof of Theorem \ref{th1}, we used the trivial upper bound of $c(\mathbf{A})n\log(P)$ for the joint entropy of the signals corresponding to the generator $\mathbf{A}$.
-However, there may be a way to derive a tighter upper bound for this joint entropy in some network topologies, and as wee see in the next section, this is in fact the case; i.e. there exist some network topologies in which the upper bound of Theorem \ref{th1} can be improved.
-Hence, we will illustrate a method to tighten the upper bound in the following section.
+However, there may be a way to derive a tighter upper bound for this joint entropy in some network topologies, and as we see in the next section, this is in fact the case; i.e. there exist some network topologies in which the upper bound of Theorem \ref{th1} can be improved.
+Hence, in the following, we will illustrate a method to tighten the upper bound.